DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Characterizing LLM Inference

 We evaluate four commercial streaming LLM APIs: OpenAI's GPT-4o-mini~\citep{gpt-4o-mini}, DeepSeek's DeepSeek-V2.5~\citep{deepseek-v2_5}, Cohere's Command~\citep{command}, and Hyperbolic-hosted LLaMA-3-70b-Instruct~\citep{llama3-70b}.
 For on-device analysis, we deploy Qwen-2.5-7B-Instruct~\citep{qwen2_5} and Llama-3.1-8B-Instruct~\citep{grattafiori2024llama3herdmodels} on both server-grade (NVIDIA A40, 48GB) and consumer-grade (dual NVIDIA RTX 3080, denoted as 3080x2) GPUs.
 We sample 1,000 requests from the Alpaca dataset~\citep{alpaca}, following a Poisson distribution with a mean request arrival interval of 30 seconds.

-\paragraph{TTFT characteristics.} Our measurements reveal contrasting TTFT patterns between on-device and on-server inference.
+\paragraph{TTFT characteristics.} Our measurements reveal the contrasting TTFT patterns between on-device and on-server inference.
 As shown in Figure~\ref{fig:ttft_repeat}, on-device inference exhibits stable TTFTs when processing identical prompts at 60-second intervals, primarily reflecting the prefill duration due to dedicated local hardware resources.
 In contrast, on-server inference experiences high variations and significant tail latency, attributed to network delays, request queuing, and resource contention.

+Unlike previous works that focus solely on prefill latency (e.g., \cite{gim2024prompt,fiddler}) or the sum of queuing and prefill (e.g., \cite{sarathi,mooncake}), we measure user-perceived TTFT as a comprehensive sum of network, queuing, and prefill latencies.
+Our extensive evaluations across four major LLM providers consistently demonstrate this improvement.
+This methodology aligns with industry benchmarks, such as Artificial Analysis~\cite{ArtificialAnalysis2025}'s continuous monitoring of diverse LLM services.
+Notably, since most on-device LLMs struggle with prefilling or understanding long prompts, we focus on short prompts, where request queuing delay and batch completion waiting time during generation dominate the overall TTFT.

 We summarize the TTFT performance of 1,000 requests in Table~\ref{tab:correlation-analysis}.
 We observe that on-device TTFT scales linearly with prompt length due to hardware constraints~\citep{edgebenchmark}, while on-server TTFT shows minimal prompt-length sensitivity through advanced resource scaling~\citep{distserve,splitwise,memserve}.
+Note that LLM providers (e.g., Microsoft Azure~\cite{Azure2025}, DeepSeek~\cite{DeepSeek2025}, Together.ai~\cite{TogetherAI2025}, Hyperbolic Labs~\cite{Hyperbolic2025}) typically do not offer explicit TTFT SLOs, likely due to the high cost and complexity of maintaining such guarantees across diverse models and prompts.